21 Top-Rated Things to Do in Provincetown, MA

 You'll be hard-pressed to find a quirkier place than Provincetown.
-A haven for artists of all mediums, this flamboyant town offers non-stop action on the farthest, hooked tip of Cape Cod.
-An exciting spot for a vacay, Ptown is an especially popular destination for members of the LGBTQ community.
+A haven for artists of all mediums, this flamboyant town offers non-stop action and a plethora of interesting things to do.
+Set on the farthest, hooked tip of Cape Cod, Ptown is an exciting spot for a vacay, and an especially popular destination for members of the LGBTQ community.

 Whether you hope to attend a concert, head out on a whale-watching tour, or go off-roading across sand dunes, you'll find plenty of fun things to do in Provincetown.
 Top activities include shopping along thriving Commercial Street, grabbing a tasty bite at a café or restaurant, and perusing art galleries.

-Keep your eyes peeled for unique attractions spotted around town.
+Keep your eyes peeled for unique tourist attractions spotted around town.
 From lively, mosaic-riddled alleyways to iron-statue-laden front gates, art abounds at virtually every corner.
 That said, Ptown's beauty extends beyond its vibrant core.
-Lusciously soft beaches, adorable lighthouses, and the verdant Cape Cod National Seashore attract thousands of summer visitors.
+Lusciously soft beaches, adorable lighthouses, and the verdant Cape Cod National Seashore attract thousands of summer visitors to this top small town in Massachusetts.

 Plan your sightseeing with our list of the top things to do in Provincetown.